-C. Federal Responsibility for Planning and Funding Freight Mobility
+C. Freight Mobility

-The U.S. goods movement system needs leadership. greater federal Freight bottlenecks can be found all over the country, but the task of prioritization and fixing them is often beyond the means of the states, counties and cities in which projects are located.
-A national freight strategy and dedicated, competitive and formula funding is critical in order to maintain the efficiency of the transportation system and the U.S. economic competitiveness.
-NLC urges the federal government to adopt the following specific measures:
+The U.S. goods movement system requires federal management and state planning in conjunction with local stakeholders.
+Freight bottlenecks can be found all over the country and become local issues, but the task of prioritization and fixing them is often beyond the means of the states, counties and cities in which projects are located.
+A national freight strategy and dedicated, competitive and formula funding provided by a freight user fee is critical in order to maintain the efficiency of the transportation system and U.S. competitiveness. economic А discretionary, merit-based grant program for projects of national significance should be continued rather than rely on a single jurisdiction to address these projects which have national implications.